CosmiCloud/ODNPublish/README.md

 # ODNPublish
 Currently, SSL needs disabled to use this script.

+Running Origintrail V6 Beta 1 testnode required.

+-----PUBLISH----- <br>
-With a running Origintrail V6 Beta 1 testnode, run: sudo git clone https://github.com/CosmiCloud/ODNPublish.git && cd ODNPublish && sudo npm install prompts && sudo npm install dkg-client@beta.1 && sudo node publish.js
+Run: sudo git clone https://github.com/CosmiCloud/ODNPublish.git && cd ODNPublish && sudo npm install prompts && sudo npm install dkg-client@beta.1 && sudo node publish.js

+-----ADVANCED PUBLISH----- <br>
-'Advanced Publish' - Large datasets may slow down your node - Run: sudo git clone https://github.com/CosmiCloud/ODNPublish.git && cd ODNPublish && sudo npm install prompts && sudo npm install dkg-client@beta.1 && sudo npm install axios && sudo node publish_adv.js
+Large datasets may slow down your node.
+It is not recommended to stress test at 6 seconds with this script- Run: sudo git clone https://github.com/CosmiCloud/ODNPublish.git && cd ODNPublish && sudo npm install prompts && sudo npm install dkg-client@beta.1 && sudo npm install axios && sudo node publish_adv.js

 -----STRESS TESTING----- <br>
 Help stress test!
 Max out your node to see how it performs under pressure.
 These cronjobs will initiate a publish every 6 seconds.
 If you have less RAM you can reduce the frequency and bring the demand within your nodes limits.